Skip to contents

 Value

-A data frame with the corrected item-total correlations (item discrimination, column item_discrimination) and Cronbach's Alpha (if item deleted, column alpha_if_deleted) for each item of the scale, or NULL if data frame had too less columns.
+A data frame with the item-total correlations (column Item_Total_Correlation), corrected item-total correlations (item discrimination, column Discrimination) and Cronbach's Alpha (if item deleted, column Alpha_if_deleted) for each item of the scale, or NULL if data frame had too less columns.

 Details